shikha-gist/Image-Captioning/README.md

 # LATGeO: Image-Captioning
 This repository contains PyTorch implemetation of the paper [Label-Attention Transformer with Geometrically Coherent Objects for Image Captioning](https://arxiv.org/pdf/2109.07799.pdf) ! \
 If you find our paper or provided codes helpful in your research, then please do not forget to cite our paper.
-Thank you!
+Thank you! \
+The following architecture represents our proposed model LATGeO for Image Captioning. \

 ## Requirements
 <pre>